TOAST-DOCS/Transit-Hub/en/overview.md

 * Allows you to share Transit Hub with other projects within your organization.
 * Allows you to implement a variety of architectures, including centralized connectivity and isolated routing.
 * Streamline network configuration to increase operational efficiency.
-* Currently, it is only available in Korea (Pangyo) and Korea (Pyeongchon) regions.
-We plan to expand our support to other regions gradually.

 ### Service Targets